reactjs/react.dev/content/blog/2018-06-07-when-to-use-derived-state.md

 1. In most cases, you'll want to **attach the memoized function to a component instance**.
 This prevents multiple instances of a component from resetting each other's memoized keys.
 1. Typically you'll want to use a memoization helper with a **limited cache size** in order to prevent memory from "leaking" over time.
 (In the example above, we used `memoize-one` because it only caches the most recent argument and result.)
 1. Memoization will not work properly if `props.items` is recreated each time the parent component renders.
-Fortunately, this should not be the case for large arrays.
+Hopefully, this should not be the case for large arrays.
 If it were, you'd want to address that problem first!
 (This limitation also applies to the `getDerivedStateFromProps` version above.)

 ## In closing